yalcinozhabes/pythonJDFTx/README.md

 Pseudopotential Files
 ---------------------------
 Support for Ultrasoft Pseudopotential format has been implemented.
-Support for norm conserving pseudo-potentials is under development. `python-JDFTx` looks for an environmental variable, `PSEUDOPOT_HOME`, at runtime.
+Support for norm conserving pseudo-potentials is under development. `pythonJDFTx` looks for an environmental variable, `PSEUDOPOT_HOME`, at runtime.
 Make sure this variable shows the path to the pseudo-potential files and the files are named all lowercase with extension `.uspp`.